 The first rental scam that goes on in New York City is people trying to rent out a place they don’t own.
-Whether they have access to the place through a friend or another channel like Airbnb, the bottom line is they aren’t the legal owner of the property.
-The second scam that’s fairly common is a bait and switch.
+Whether they have access to the site through a friend or another channel like Airbnb, the bottom line is they aren’t the legal owner of the property.
+The other scam that’s fairly common is a bait and switch.
 Although someone does own an apartment, they use information from other New York City real estate listings to make their sound much more appealing.
 But since their apartment is nothing close to what they’re promising online, they try to pressure interested parties to rent it sight unseen.

 Finally, the other common scam is when an individual poses as a real estate agent.
 Their objective is usually to hold a fake open house so that they can try to get multiple parties to pay an application fee, which of course they won’t refund.

 When it comes to online New York City real estate listings, the first red flag is being asked to pay in cash or wire funds.
 The second sign to watch out for is when a broker or landlord is overly eager to do business with you.
 While speeding up the process may sound appealing, you don’t want to find yourself in a situation where there’s no paper trail of your agreements.